buraksezer/olric/README.md

 * **sync**: Blocks until write/delete operation is applied by backup owners.
 * **async**: Just fire & forget.

+#### Last-write-wins conflict resolution

+Every time a piece of data is written to Olric, a timestamp is attached by the client.
+Then, when Olric has to deal with conflict data in the case of network partitioning, it simply chooses the data with the most recent timestamp.
+This called LWW conflict resolution policy.

 #### PACELC Theorem

 From Wikipedia: